byrneliam2/GroupProjectGame/reports/libreadmes.txt

 All tests can be run as a suite by using the AllGFXTests class.

 items
+Contains the itemList folder which is simply a list of all the current actual items in the game.
-// Run the tests from the items.tests package.
+Run the tests from the items.tests package.
+Not many tests implemented yet.

 map
 //

 npc
+Package uses a Strategy design pattern.
-//Run the test suite called allTests, havent tested them on other computers yet however (which might cause issues with the simultaneous threads)
+Run the test suite called allTests, havent tested them on other computers yet.
+(which might cause issues because of the simultaneous threads)

 player
-//
+Shooting tests mostly implemented and working well....
+(Mohesn->...

 save_load
 //